pocojoe/rescue/README.md

 **Move the work of a chat that is running out of room into a fresh chat — without losing the thread.**

 Rescue is a single-use, natural-language program that a chat *performs*.
 It rescues a long-running conversation that has started to degrade and carries its working state into a new chat, where the work continues from where it left off.
+Rescue has been tested on Claude and ChatGPT.
+It utilizes zip files that Gemini does not support.
+Rescue has not been tested against Grok.

 Source: [github.com/pocojoe/rescue](https://github.com/pocojoe/rescue) · MIT License · © 2026 Joseph M. Miller MD MPH